 You can also try to advertise your services on gig websites, offering reviews for Amazon and/or for other ecommerce stores.
 If you do this, you can set your own fee, which potentially means more income.

 Is Writing Reviews On Amazon Worth It?

 Writing reviews on Amazon.com does work for making money online.
 For example, I know a freelancer who writes book reviews for Amazon on the side.
-She earns perhaps $2 to $3 per review and might get 20 of those per month.
-If you factor in the reading time for each book, the pay is pretty abysmal, so it's just a hobby, and not really a business.
+She earns about $2 to $3 per review, and might get 20 of those per month.
+If you factor in the reading time for each book, the pay is pretty abysmal, so it’s just a hobby, and not really a business.